 In a Chapter 13 repayment plan, you are required to pay back secured debts (such as your home mortgage) in full.
-However, for unsecured debts such as credit card, some personal loans and medical bills, you only pay back what you can afford during your repayment plan period, which in many cases will be less than 100 percent of what you owe.
-In fact, most of our Chapter 13 bankruptcy clients are only required to repay a fraction of their unsecured debts.
-The repayment plans generally range from three to five years.
+However, for unsecured debts such as credit card balances, some personal loans and medical bills, you only pay back what you can afford during your repayment plan period, which in many cases will be less than 100 percent of what you owe.
+In fact, many Chapter 13 bankruptcy filers are only required to repay a fraction of their unsecured debts.
+The repayment schedules last from three to five years.

-Filing Chapter 13 bankruptcy also allows you to modify a car loan.
+Filing for Chapter 13 bankruptcy also allows you to modify a car loan.
 In some cases, our lawyers are able to prevent the lender of a second mortgage from maintaining an interest in the home of someone whose first mortgage is worth more than the property’s sale price.
 This is sometimes referred to as “stripping a lien.”
-If your driver’s license has been suspended following an accident where you were either uninsured or underinsured, bankruptcy might get you back on the road, particularly when an insurance company has successfully filed a subrogation claim against you for funds it paid to an accident victim.
-Our attorneys can evaluate your unique situation and determine if this option is right for you.
+If your driver’s license has been suspended following an accident where you were either uninsured or underinsured, bankruptcy might get you back on the road, particularly when an insurance company has successfully filed a claim against you for funds it paid to an accident victim.
+Our attorneys can evaluate your unique situation and discuss how seeking Chapter 13 relief might benefit you and your family.

-Chapter 13 bankruptcies will put an immediate stop to creditor actions such as home foreclosure, repossessions, garnishments, creditor lawsuits and harassment.
+Chapter 13 bankruptcies put an immediate stop to creditor actions such as home foreclosure, repossessions, garnishments, creditor lawsuits and harassment.
 A bankruptcy lawyer at our firm can explain the full advantages of Chapter 13 protection and other debt relief strategies.

 The Law Office of Weiss, Schmidgall and Hires, P.C., attorneys are available to discuss filing a Chapter 13 bankruptcy petition.
-We offer flexible payment plans, and bankruptcy protection can begin with only $100 down to start your case.
+We offer flexible payment plans and can begin working on your bankruptcy case for as little as $100 down.
 Day, evening and Saturday appointments are available.
 Call us today at 219-293-8988 or contact us online to schedule a consultation.